MrMatAP/kaso-mashin/README.md

 $ ansible-playbook -i inventory.yaml deploy.yaml
 ```

-`deploy.yaml`, `inventory.yaml` and `ansible.cfg` are generated for you by mrmat-playground.
+`deploy.yaml`, `inventory.yaml` and `ansible.cfg` are generated for you by kaso-mashin.
 These are executed once
 the VM has phoned home.
 They are deliberately light because you might not want to do Ansible, but set things up
 appropriately when you do.
 The actual IP address of the VM is placed in `inventory.yaml`, so it does not stricly
 need to be known by DNS, although a future improvement would definitely be to update a DNS server with it. `ansible.cfg`